The double hourglass quilt block is super easy to make. Use a strip set, a little math (done for you!) and you can make a quilt that rocks!

 ((Double Hourglass Block Finished Size / 2) / 2) + 1/2 inch

 Here's a chart that includes common sizes for the double hourglass block.
-The math's done for you!
+The math has been done for you!

 Step 1a Make Strip Set Determine the finished size of your hourglass block.
 Use the math chart above to determine the size of your strips and cut one each from Fabrics A and B.